debbiect246/recipe-app/README.md

 * CSS

 [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS)
-CSS stands for Cascading Style sheets which is a type of style language which sets out how the webpage should be styled.
+stands for Cascading Style sheets which is a type of style language which sets out how the webpage should be styled.
 It allows the user to style the webpage in a particular way, making the UX richer and more meaningful for the user.

 * Materializecss

 [Materialisecss](https://materializecss.com/)
-Naterializecss is a modern responsive framework developed by google.
+is a modern responsive framework developed by google.
 It has built in classes which allow websites to be responsive when viewed on any device.
 It also has many components which enhance the appearance of a webpage, e.g. forms, icons, badges, buttons.
 All these save the user time when desigining a website and enhance the UX.
 It is also designed to speed up development time and is easy to use.
 I used version 0.100.2 - the most stable version as advised by CI.